robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 - `⌥⌘→` `HOME` / `⌥⌘←` `END`: Go to the beginning or end of composition
 - `⇧F3`: Toggle graph editor
 - Double-click the composition section to import an asset
+- Hold `⌘` when dragging values to make finer adjustments

 ## Timeline